rebremer/azure-miscellaneous-scripts/Databricks/PIM_revoke_access_dbr_admin/readme.md

   - Managed Identity of Azure Function needs to be Contributor on Databricks in order to be able to authenticate to Databricsk and to be authorized to use SCIM interface

 Steps to take:
-1. Deploy Azure Databricks workspace, Log Analytics Workspace and Azure Functions in Python
+1. Deploy Azure Databricks workspace, Log Analytics Workspace and Azure Functions in Python.
+Make sure that all Activity Log of Databricks is exported to Log Analytics.
 2. Enable Managed Identity in Azure Function and grant Azure Function Contributor Role in Databricks workspace
 3. Deploy code in ```Azure_Function\``` to Azure Function.
 Configure in databricks_api and databricks_id in environment variables of Azure Function.
 Copy Azure Function URL.
 4. Create alert_rule and alert_group in Log analytics using code in ```Log_Analytics```.
 In the Action group, use the URL of the Azure Function step 3 as secure webhook.